libbymiller/car_park_dial/README.md

      cd car_park_dial
      npm install sleep serialport

+then run it with a key from [https://portal-bristol.api.urbanthings.io/](https://portal-bristol.api.urbanthings.io/)

+     KEY="XXX" node send_data_to_serial.js

 # Wiring

 When you wire up the Arduino to the motor drivers, the middle two wires